wagolemusa/git-basic/readme.txt

-I am leaning the basic of git and github, so this repostory is for experincement
+I am leaning the basic of git and github, so this repo is for experincement